COSD-PANDA/datasd_council_report_2017/glossary.md

 # System of Record
 The software system that is the authoritative datasource for a given data element or piece of information.

+# Git
+Git is a free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.

+# GitBook
+The toolchain (GitBook) is a tool for building beautiful books using Git and Markdown.
+It can generate your book in many formats: PDF, ePub, mobi or as a website.

+# Open Source
+Open source software is software that can be freely used, changed, and shared (in modified or unmodified form) by anyone.
+Open source software is made by many people, and distributed under licenses that comply with the [Open Source Definition](http://opensource.org/definition).